Laser broom

-A laser broom is a proposed ground-based laser beam-powered propulsion system whose purpose is to sweep space debris out of the path of other artificial satellites such as the International Space Station.
-It would heat one side of an object enough to change its orbit and make it hit the atmosphere sooner.
-Space researchers have proposed that a laser broom may help mitigate Kessler syndrome, a theoretical runaway cascade of collision events between orbiting objects.

-Space-based laser broom systems using a laser mounted on a satellite or space station have also been proposed.
+A laser broom is a proposed ground-based laser beam-powered propulsion system that sweeps space debris out of the path of artificial satellites (such as the International Space Station) to prevent collateral damage to space equipment.
+It heats up one side of the debris to shift its orbit trajectory, altering the path to hit the atmosphere sooner.
+Space researchers have proposed that a laser broom may help mitigate Kessler syndrome, a runaway cascade of collision events between orbiting objects.
+Additionally, laser broom systems mounted on satellites or space station have also been proposed.

 Mechanism

-Lasers are designed to target debris between 1 and 10 cm in diameter.
-Collisions with such debris are common of such high velocity that considerable damage and numerous secondary fragments are the results.
-The laser broom is intended to be used at high enough power to penetrate through the atmosphere with enough remaining power to ablate material from the target.
-The ablating material imparts a small thrust that lowers its orbital perigee into the upper atmosphere, thereby increasing drag so that its remaining orbital life is short.
-The laser would operate in pulsed mode to avoid self-shielding of the target by the ablated plasma.
+Laser brooms are proposed to target space debris between 1 and 10 cm in diameter.
+Collisions with these high-velocity debris not only cause considerable damage to the satellites but secondary fragmented debris from the collided satellite parts.
+A laser broom is intended to be used at a high power to penetrate through the atmosphere and ablate material from the targeted debris.
+The ablating material imparts a small thrust that lowers its orbital perigee towards the upper atmosphere, thereby increasing drag so that its remaining orbital life is cut short.
+The laser would operate in a pulsed fashion to avoid the target from self-shielding via its ablated plasma.
 The power levels of lasers in this concept are well below the power levels in concepts for more rapidly effective anti-satellite weapons.

-Research into this area demonstrates the precise physics involved, which shows that space debris orientation is significantly relevant to resultant trajectory of the ablated object.

-Using a laser guide star and adaptive optics, a sufficiently large ground-based laser (1 megajoule pulsed HF laser) can deorbit dozens of objects per day at a reasonable cost.
+Research into this field reveal the precise physical constraints required, noting the significant relevance to the space debris's orientation and resultant trajectory of the ablated object.
+Using a laser guide star and adaptive optics, a sufficiently large ground-based laser (1 megajoule pulsed HF laser) can offset the orbits of dozens of debris daily at a reasonable cost.